1971 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 3. 1971-S DDO Type 3 FS-103

-The 1971-S DDO FS-103 Type 3 is a distinct doubled die obverse variety among the San Francisco Proof Lincoln cents.
+The 1971-S DDO FS-103 Type 3 is a distinct doubled die obverse variety found among the San Francisco Proof Lincoln cents.
+What sets it apart from the other 1971-S DDO varieties is that it shows by far the strongest and most dramatic doubling on both “LIBERTY” and “IN GOD WE TRUST.”

-The formation occurred during the die production process when the working die received multiple impressions from the master hub with slight misalignment between strikes.
+The formation occurred during die production when the working die received multiple impressions from the master hub with slight misalignment.
+Because this is a proof coin error, even circulated-looking examples are uncommon — the coins were handled carefully from birth, which makes grade a major value driver.

-The rarity and strong visual appeal make it sought-after among Lincoln cent specialists, with values typically ranging from several hundred to over $1,000+ depending on preservation grade and market conditions.
+Examples have appeared at Stack’s Bowers and Heritage Auctions, with values typically ranging from several hundred dollars to well over $1,000 depending on preservation grade and market conditions.

 1971-S DDO Type 3 FS-103 Penny (RD) Price/Grade Chart